cfpaige/Timesheet/README.md

-# Timesheet
+## Employee Timesheet ##

-wk4 group class project
+In-class group project.
+Partial front end and some logic.
+Not yet functional.